key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 There exists a conversion function for every collection that is not of `LCRelation` type (e.g. [`convertReconstructedParticle`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h)).
 These need to be called before the relations can be handled, since they fill the maps linking the particle in LCIO to their EDM4hep equivalents.
 Every type has a separate map.
 The maps are grouped in the `LcioEdmTypeMapping` struct for ease of use.
 It is also possible to use them directly without the helper struct.
 The order in which the data is converted does not matter because converting data and resolving relations are two differet steps that are carried out in sequence.

+## Handling of subset collections
-Subset collections are  handled similar to relations using the fuction [`fillSubset`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
+Subset collections are  handled similar to relations using the function [`fillSubset`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
 Internally this simply forwards to [`handleSubsetColl`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h) which handles all the type details and can obviously also be used directly.

+## Handling relations
 The OneToMany and OneToOne Relations can be resolved using [`resolveRelations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
+There is a resolveRelations function for each type.
+## Handling of `LCRelation`s
-There is a resolveRelations function for each type. `LCRelation` only exist in LCIOand there conversion is limited to what is available in EDM4hep.
+`LCRelation` only exist in LCIO and their conversion is limited to what is available in EDM4hep.
 They use the `"FromType"` and `"ToType"` collection parameters to get the necessary type information.

 The AssociationCollections in EDM4hep are then created using [`createAssociations`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).

+## Subtle differences between LCIO and EDM4hep
+There are a few small differences between LCIO and EDM4hep that shine through in the conversion, these are:

-`CaloHitContributions` are treated separately, since they are part of the SimCalorimeterHits in LCIO while being a their own data type in EDM4hep.
+`CaloHitContributions` are part of the SimCalorimeterHits in LCIO while being their own data type in EDM4hep.
 They are created by [`createCaloHitContributions`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).

+The event informaton like is part of the `LCEvent` in LCIO.
+In EDM4hep there is a separate  EventHeader Collection.
-The EventHeader Colletion can be created using [`EventHeaderCollection`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).
+It can be created using [`EventHeaderCollection`](../k4EDM4hep2LcioConv/include/k4EDM4hep2LcioConv/k4Lcio2EDM4hepConv.h).

 Particle IDs are converted during the conversion of the the reconstructed Particle collection.